-Please see the "Solutions for Caregivers" benefits later in this chart.
+Please see the "Returning to Home" and "Solutions for Caregivers" benefits later in this chart.

 Home health agency care

 Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.